-By implementing linear regression models against this data we will attempt to quantify the impact of independent variable (price, model,
+By implementing linear regression models against this data we will attempt to quantify the impact of an independent variable (price, model,

 seasonality) against the dependent variable units.
 The coefficients of the independent variables allow us to identify the proportion of that impact.

 The coefficients of the monthly seasonal dummies provide an insight into the variance in demand throughout the year.
-A significant dip in unit sales occurs in the first three months of the year.

 A negative coefficient for the independent variable price indicates a negative relationship between price and demand, the more extreme a negative value of the coefficient is associate with a larger reduction in demand of a product.

-An exponential transformation of the price variable is implemented prior to modeling which results in an exponential price curve y = x^2 * -0.000006 as the price increases an accelerated decrease in demand is forecast, and conversely a price decrease is forecast to provide a decelerated increase in demand.
+An exponential transformation of the price variable is implemented prior to modeling which results in an exponential price curve; y = x^2 * -0.000006 as the price increases an accelerated decrease in demand is forecast, and conversely, a price decrease is forecast to provide a decelerated increase in demand.

 When combined with other financial factors price elasticity of demand can be utilized to calculate what-if scenarios.
 If we assume an average return on sales at 4% we can estimate the average net profit, combining this with the estimated monthly units we can see its impact on total net profit.

-An ARIMA model is used to provide a 12 month forecast of sales.
+An ARIMA model is used to provide a 12-month forecast of sales.

 Click on the dashboard below to see it live: